masternodesbiz/DOGEC/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of pivxd and pivx-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of pivxd and dogecash-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the pivx utilities, currently only pivx-tx.
+- [util](/test/util) which tests the pivx utilities, currently only dogecash-tx.
 - [lint](/test/lint) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
 The functional